-15.1 Sick leave with pay shall be accumulated for each Regular employee at the rate of four hundred sixty ten-thousandths (.0460) of an hour for each regular hour worked, or on paid leave.
-(Accrual rate approximately one (1) day per month, or 3.68 hours per pay period) Employees working a regular shift of 12 hours (seventy-six and eight schedule) shall accrue sick leave on a total of eighty (80) hours per pay period providing that the employee works or is on paid leave a minimum of eighty (80) hours during such pay period.

-Full-Time Temporary employees (Status 7) will accrue paid sick leave at a rate of one hour for every 30 hours worked which is equivalent to a rate of .033 per hour worked.
+- 15.1 Sick leave with pay shall be accrued as follows: - (a) Regular employees shall accrue sick leave at the rate of four hundred sixty tenthousandths (.0460) of an hour for each regular hour worked, or while on paid leave.
+(Accrual rate approximately one (1) day per month, or 3.68 hours per pay period) Such employees working a regular shift of 12 hours (seventy-six and eight schedule) shall accrue sick leave on a total of eighty (80) hours per pay period provided that the employee works or is on paid leave a minimum of eighty (80) hours during such pay period. - (b) Full-Time Temporary employees (Status 7) will accrue paid sick leave at a rate of one hour for every 30 hours worked which is equivalent to a rate of .033 per hour worked.
 Full -Time Temporary employees (Status 7) will be eligible to use the sick leave accrual on the 90th day of employment, and will be limited to 24 hours or three days of paid sick leave in each year of employment per California state law.
-A minimum increment of sick leave usage is two hours.
+A minimum increment of sick leave usage is two hours. - 15.2 Sick leave shall be allowed for an absence due to the following reasons:

-15.2 Sick leave shall be allowed for an absence due to: (a) the inability of an employee to be present or perform the employee's duties because of personal illness, off duty injury, or confinement for medical treatment; (b) personal medical or dental appointments, which are impracticable to schedule outside of regular working hours, (c) the need to be present during immediate family members' illness or disability for up to a maximum of forty-eight (48) hours per calendar year.
-"Immediate family" member means those listed in the Funeral Leave provisions of this Memorandum of Understanding; (d) the need to be present during childbirth, surgery, critical illness or injury involving members of the immediate family for up to forty (40) hours per incident.
+- (a) The inability of an employee to be present or perform the employee's duties because of personal illness, off duty injury, or confinement for medical treatment; - (b) Personal medical or dental appointments, which are impracticable to schedule outside of regular working hours, - (c) The need to be present during immediate family members' illness or disability for up to a maximum of forty-eight (48) hours per calendar year.
+"Immediate family" member means those listed in the Funeral Leave provisions of this Memorandum of Understanding; - (d) The need to be present during childbirth, surgery, critical illness or injury involving members of the immediate family for up to forty (40) hours per incident.